Dimitra Studios Benitses

 Benitses cafe Skaloma-1967

-Today the building belongs to Bellos family as they buy it in 1971 from Spiros Vandoros.
+Today, the building belongs to the Bellos family, as they bought it in 1971 from Spiros Vandoros.

-The Grapevine Restaurant of Nikos Bellos, or else Klimataria, is operating today on the ground floor.
+The Grapevine Restaurant of Nikos Bellos, or Klimataria, is operating today on the ground floor.

-The other building of the photo – Finanza
+The other building in the photo – Finanza

-The other building of the photo doesn’t exist today, it was called Finanza back at 1941 and used to be the headquarters of the Italian occupation army, many members of the resistance were severely tortured inside this building.
+The other building in the photo doesn’t exist today.
+It was called Finanza back in 1941 and used to be the headquarters of the Italian occupation army; many members of the resistance were severely tortured inside this building.

-Later it became a restaurant owned by Stefanos Kefallonitis until it was demolished before 1974 when the square of Benitses and the new road constructed.
+Later, it became a restaurant owned by Stefanos Kefallonitis until it was demolished before 1974 when the square of Benitses and the new road were constructed.

 This house was built almost 3 centuries ago and owned by an Italian noble named Palaviccini.